brightonsmith/FEA-Project/README.md

 ## Additional Updates for Future Versions

-- Add support for distributed loads
+- Add support for distributed/thermal loads.
-- Add support for labels in the input file
+- Add support for labels in the input file.
-- Calculate exact forces at element boundaries using the variationally consistent method
+- Calculate exact forces at element boundaries using the variationally consistent method.
-- Display plots of deflection, moment, and shear force
+- Display plots of deflection, moment, and shear force.